Begging – how our Local Hosts are helping

 If you are concerned about someone who is begging, you can phone us on 04 499 4444.
 If you think the behaviour of someone begging is unlawful, phone Wellington Police on 04 381 2000.

-To find out more about our approach to begging, visit our website.
+Read more about our approach to begging.